m-lab/locate/USAGE.md

 * ndt/ndt5 - NDT5 protocol for the NDT measurement service.
 * ndt/ndt7 - NDT7 protocol for the NDT measurement service.
+* wehe/replay - Replay protocol for the Wehe measurement service.
+* neubot/dash - Dash protocol for the Neubot measurement service.

 > PLANNED(v2): to discover the list of available services, the locate API will support queries to the base URL.
-Currently, only the ndt services are supported.
+Currently, only the named services are supported.

 A complete locate request with service name (e.g. ndt/ndt7) looks like: